The Century’s Best Holiday Campaigns

 Using minimalistic artistry to tell a beautiful and thoughtful story can be even more powerful than adding all the bells and whistles.
 And it gets its point across.
 Bill does, in fact, need a shave.

-In the 60s, advertisers started taking aim at a different demographic: teens and their disposable income.
+In the 60s, advertisers started taking aim at a new demographic: teens and their disposable income.

 Sylvania (1960)

 OK, we love an absolutely vintage moment.
 And this ad is definitely vintage.
 Portable entertainment really skyrocketed starting in the 60s.
-And it’s amazing to see how fast portable entertainment has evolved since then, from a portable TV (“the only one in the world!”) to tablets and smartphones; portable transistor radios and stereos to cassette decks, CD players, boomboxes, and MP3 players.
+And it’s amazing to see how fast portable entertainment has evolved since then, from a portable TV (“the only one in the world!”) to portable transistor radios, cassette decks, CD players, boomboxes, MP3 players, tablets, and smartphones.

 Polaroid (1963)